nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 2.5.1.
 Navigate between modules
 Suppose you want to focus on a single module, you can do so using the `goto` command.

-This gives you a clear view of the tasks, links, and contacts associated with a particular module.
+This gives you a clear view of the tasks, links, and contacts associated with the particular module.

 Format: `goto MODULE_CODE`
 * You should provide a module code of an existing module in Plannit.